 Portland Head Light

-It’s an iconic Maine scene and one of the most photographed lighthouses in the U.S. Located in nearby Cape Elizabeth, it was built in 1787.
+It’s an iconic Maine scene and one of the most photographed lighthouses in the U.S. Built in 1787, it is ocated in nearby Cape Elizabeth.
 The Portland Head Light still guides the way to a safe harbor as North Atlantic waves crash against the rocky shoreline.
+Unfortunately, the lighthouse is not open to tour.

 The Portland Head Light is in the Fort Williams Park.
-Find a museum, a summer season snack stand, picnic tables and hiking.
-Fort Williams Park is open every day from 6 a.m. to 6 p.m. and free.
+Visitors will find a museum, a summer season snack stand, picnic tables and hiking.
+Fort Williams Park is open every day from 6 a.m. to 6 p.m.
+It is free to enter.

 Portland Breakwater Light